xtuml/bridgepoint/doc-bridgepoint/notes/9761_9762_find_declarations/9761_9762_find_declarations.dnt.md

 6.1 Declaration determination

-The cursor location shall be used to determine what declaration is in consideration.
+The selection shall be used to determine what type of declaration has been selected.
 The selected text shall be used to locate a V_LOC.
 The selected text shall match that of the V_LOC.
 Once found there are three subtypes:

 6.1.1 Instance Handle (V_INT)
 6.1.2 Instance Set (V_INS)